mlflow/mlflow-website/website/blog/2024-04-26-deep-learning-part-2/index.md

 While this sentence is buried quite deeply within a fairly dense document, an ML algorithm is not burdened by the exhaustion that a human would have for combing through the text and identifying clauses that might seem a bit unfair.
-By automatically identifying potentially unfair clauses, transformers can help protect consumers from exploitative practices, ensure greater compliance with legal standards, and foster trust between service providers and users.
+By automatically identifying potentially unfair clauses, a transformers-based Deep Learning (DL) model can help protect consumers from exploitative practices, ensure greater compliance with legal standards, and foster trust between service providers and users.

-A base transformer model, without specialized fine-tuning, faces several challenges in accurately identifying unfair Terms of Service clauses.
+A base pre-trained transformer model, without specialized fine-tuning, faces several challenges in accurately identifying unfair Terms of Service clauses.
 Firstly, it lacks the domain-specific knowledge essential for understanding complex legal language.
 Secondly, its training objectives are too general to capture the nuanced interpretation required for legal analysis.
 Lastly, it may not effectively recognize the subtle contextual meanings that determine the fairness of contractual terms, making it less effective for this specialized task.